 Since ancient times, people of every race and culture have enjoyed refreshing beverages and those living during the Renaissance Era were no exception.
-Here, you'll find authentic recipes for making popular drinks from that time, including an early recipe for hot chocolate and another for lemonade.
+Here are authentic recipes for making popular drinks from that era, including lemonade.

 The Queen-like Cloſet or Rich Cabinet (1672)

 Take half a Pint of Claret Wine, boil it a little, then ſcrape ſome Chaculato very fine and put into it, and the Yolks of two Eggs, ſtir them well together over a ſlow Fire till it be thick, and ſweeten it with Sugar according to your taſte.